The days when the words ‘English’ and ‘wine’ were rarely seen together are history.

 Lower Eastcott Farm, Devon

-Strutt & Parker has been instructed to sell Lower Eastcott Farm, an attractive farm and vineyard with good income potential.
-The current owners created a 6 acre vineyard and modern winery which has been successfully run over the last 9 years and has produced international award winning English sparkling and still wines.
+Strutt & Parker was instructed to sell Lower Eastcott Farm, an attractive farm and vineyard with good income potential.
+The owners had created a six-acre vineyard and modern winery which has produced international award-winning English sparkling and still wines.
 The brand is sold in local Marks & Spencer and Waitrose shops.

 Buying viticultural land